Allen-Synthesis/EuroPi/software/README.md

 |reset_handler|Detach the handler method from the Pin IRQ|
 |since_last_pressed|Return the duration in milliseconds since the button was last pressed.<br/>Throws `HandlerNotYetCalled`|

-Button instances have a method `last_pressed()` which can be used to perform some action or behavior relative to when the button was last pressed.
+Button instances have a method `since_last_pressed()` which can be used to perform some action or behavior relative to when the button was last pressed.
 For example, if you want to display that a button was pressed, you could add the following code to your main script loop:

 ```python
     # Inside the main loop...